pantareew/ootd/README.md

 * Vue CLI: For building the frontend of the application.
 * Bootstrap: To ensure a responsive and visually appealing user interface.
 * PHP: For backend functionality and handling user requests.
-* MariaDB: As the database for storing user and outfit information.
+* MySQL: As the database for storing user and outfit information.